Matthew 19

 Mistranslation

-The word ‘then’ draws a conclusion and it makes it sound like Moses is saying, ‘If a man marries and finds something that he doesn’t like about his wife, THEN let him divorce her’.
-But a point of fact is, that isn’t what Moses said, the word ‘then’ doesn’t occur in the text until verse 4.
+The word ‘then’ draws a conclusion, and it makes it sound like Moses is saying, ‘If a man marries and finds something that he doesn’t like about his wife, THEN let him divorce her’.
+But a point of fact is, that isn’t what Moses said, the word ‘then’ doesn’t occur in the text until Deuteronomy 24:4.

 Now notice the King James Version has this saying, ‘If a man marries and if he becomes displeased with his wife, THEN let him give her a bill of divorcement’, but that’s not what Moses said.
 Deuteronomy 24:1-2 are written without any comment, without any editorialising, without any approval or disapproval.

-Moses simply says, ‘If a man marries, if he becomes displeased with that wife, if he gives her a certificate of divorce (Moses didn’t say whether that was right or wrong, he simply said if he does that), if she goes out and marries husband number 2 and if husband number 2 divorces her or if husband number 2 dies, THEN, (here is the conclusion).
+Moses simply says, ‘If a man marries, if he becomes displeased with that wife, if he gives her a certificate of divorce (Moses didn’t say whether that was right or wrong, he simply said if he does that), if she goes out and marries husband number two and if husband number two divorces her or if husband number two dies, THEN, (here is the conclusion).

 God said that woman cannot go back to her first husband, she cannot remarry to her original mate, it’s an impossibility.
 Moses goes on to say it is an abomination in the sight of God.
 So, Moses didn’t command a ‘bill of divorce’.